-Brad Schneider represents the 10th District of Illinois in the U.S. House of Representatives and is running for re-election in 2018.
-He previously represented the District from 2013-2015.
+Brad Schneider represents the 10th District of Illinois in the U.S. House of Representatives and is running for re-election in 2020.
+He previously represented the District from 2013-2015, and in 2017-present.

 In Congress and at home, Brad is focused on building an economy that works for all Americans, breaking through partisan gridlock to find solutions, and promoting core American values of opportunity, equality, and security.
 Brad is fighting to protect the Affordable Care Act, Social Security and Medicare, a woman’s right to choose, a healthy, sustainable environment, and full equality for the LGBT community.

 As a member of the influential Ways and Means Committee, Brad is working to improve our health care system and protect Medicare and Social Security.
 He is also focused on repealing the restriction of the state and local tax deduction included which raised taxes on many middle-class families in the Tenth District.
 On the Small Business Committee, Brad continues to promote entrepreneurship, small business growth, and creating more opportunities for veterans.

 Before serving in Congress, Brad’s career in business spanned more than two decades.
 For most of his career, he worked as a management consultant, helping businesses plan for and realize strategic growth.
 Brad also owned and managed a life insurance agency from 1997-2003.